Cityplace (Winnipeg): History

 In 2009, the building was purchased by Manitoba Public Insurance (MPI) for $81.5 million from Huntingdon REIT.
 At the time of the purchase, MPI occupied approximately 80% of the office space in the building and had been leasing space there since 1980.
 MPI's expectation was to save $3 to $5 million annually by owning instead of renting, as well as a 10% annual return on the property investment, even after the costs of retaining the realty group for property management.

 In 2010, construction completed in linking Cityplace to the adjacent Delta Hotel and Convention Centre through the Winnipeg Walkway System.
 The 625 ft connection cost $6.2-million, with $4.5 million in funding coming from the Winnipeg Partnership Agreement and a combined $1.7 million from Cityplace, the Delta Winnipeg, and LaSalle Investment Management.
 In 2012, the mall opened a rooftop terrace, accessible from the food court on the second level.

 Since late 2019, there have been numerous rumours that the Manitoba government, under Premier Brian Pallister, would seek to sell of the mall to private investors.
 Opposition critics in the Legislature have said that this would be a negative thing because MPI would not own its offices at that location any longer.

 The Manitoba Liquor Mart closed its store in the mall in January 2020 and moved it to the second floor of True North Square across the street.

 Since June 2020, McCor Management is the current property management firm of Cityplace.

 Amenities

 The 337,000 sqft main complex includes two levels of retail and food court space totalling 115000 sqft, as well as seven levels of office space.
 Cityplace also operates several surface parking lots and parkades.
 The mall also has a rooftop terrace, accessible from the food court on the second level.
-Cityplace is connected by elevated skywalks to the Winnipeg Walkway System, acting as a hub connecting the Portage and Graham segments, with a link connecting the RBC Convention Centre segment.
+Cityplace is connected by elevated skywalks to the Winnipeg Walkway System, acting as a hub connecting the Graham segment of the system to the St. Mary segment with access to the Delta Winnipeg hotel and RBC Convention Centre Winnipeg.
+During the fall and winter months, Cityplace hosts the Downtown Farmers' Market.

-Some of the amenities at cityplace mall include:
+Some of the amenities at Cityplace include: